modelsconf2018/artifact-evaluation/kusmenko/README.md

     7. it will open the main component `Auotpilot.emam`
     8. click at the `Execute Model` button (this will translate the model via our compiler infrastructure to native code; this takes a while as linking against the LAPLACK library needs some minutes)
     9. a new browser tab with the MontiSim simulators opens
-    10. when the world is loaded (you see a street and some green weeds), then please press in the top right at the `S1 Native` button to let the car drive a first scenario
+    10. when the world is loaded (you see a street and some green weeds), then please press in the top right at the `S1 Native` button (see picture 3) to let the car drive a first scenario
     11. If the car does not move anymore, please go back to the `AutoPilot - Cloud9` tab
     12. Please click at the `Selection` button to get back to the Project Selection page
     13. Please open the `Clustering` project